Nimit2098/Youtube_engagment_EDA/Readme.md

 # Youtube Engagment EDA
 The first step will be to sert up a youtube api credentials.
-I had taken guidance of a youtube video i will like it down below https://www.youtube.com/watch?v=QY8dhl1EQfI&t=614s
+I had taken guidance from a youtube video i have linked it down below https://www.youtube.com/watch?v=QY8dhl1EQfI&t=614s

 You can download data_extraction.ipynb in the folder you choose and keep the code file with the youtube api credentials.